 When to Seek Professional Help

-It is best to seek help when you are overwhelmed and stuck with how to decide.
+It is best to seek help when you are overwhelmed and unsure how to proceed.
 Friends and family may not be objective enough, and seeking the support and guidance of someone outside of the situation may be necessary to create a plan.
-Some pieces to keep in mind when seeking out a therapist are when the relationship becomes abusive, when the emotional distress is too great, when forgiveness is challenging, and when you want to explore your own personal growth.
+Consider therapy if the relationship is abusive, emotional distress is overwhelming, or forgiveness is difficult.

 Additional Resources